 If your first post-pandemic adventure involves four wheels instead of two wings, you should consider the American Express Platinum Card.
 It does come with some sticker shock in the form of a $695 annual fee, but if this is your go-to card on a road trip, it can quickly pay for itself.
 First of all, $6,000 spent in the first six months is good for 80,000 bonus points.
 But the real kicker for road trippers who live for grocery stores and gas stations is that you get 10x points on up to $15,000 in combined purchases at U.S. gas stations and supermarkets in your first six months.
 If you do decide to take to the skies, you also get 5x points on flights as well as 5x points on prepaid hotels.

 The Commuter Who Likes Having Get-to-Work Options

 If you’re one of the many people who wasn’t transformed into a telecommuter in 2020, then the American Express Blue Cash Preferred card can make your daily commuter more tolerable — or at least cheaper.
-You get an industry-leading 6% back on groceries and streaming subscriptions, but you get 3% back on not only gas, but also on transit.
+You get an industry-leading 6% back on groceries (up to $6,000 in purchases a year, then 1%), 6% back on streaming subscriptions, and you get 3% back on not only gas, but also on transit.
 That includes 3% off on buses, trains, tolls, rideshare, taxis, parking, and more.